Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Doubly Robust Estimation and Inference

-To obtain the smoothed estimating equation, we can replace the indicator function in the original estimating equation with the local distribution function.
-Then we solve the following smoothed doubly robust estimating equation with a derivative-based algorithm to obtain $\widehat{\bm\theta}_q^{\text{DR}}$:
+To obtain the smoothed estimating equation, we replace the indicator function in the original estimating equation by the local distribution function.
+We solve the following smoothed doubly robust estimating equation with a derivative-based algorithm to obtain $\widehat{\bm\theta}_q^{\text{DR}}$: